rajatxs/editor-js-code/README.md

 The Custom Code Plugin for Editor.js enables you to incorporate code examples into your articles, along with a dropdown for selecting the language mode.

-> This plugin is compatible with Vite 4.
+> This plugin is only compatible with Vite 4.

 ![Preview](https://res.cloudinary.com/dcwxfpep4/image/upload/v1698238204/screens/urdh4xfraz4dmim3lbsb.webp)